Resilience, Wellbeing and Mental Health Support in Crisis Settings

 The nature of humanitarian and development work is physically, emotionally and mentally demanding.
 In today's frantic world, mental wellbeing is more important than ever and if you're working in challenging situations, protecting your wellbeing and resilience must be a necessity.

-This unique course is designed to enhance your understanding of mental health in crisis settings, build a self-care practice, as well as personal and collective resilience.
+Led by national and international experts, this unique course is designed to enhance your understanding of mental health in crisis settings, build a self-care practice, as well as personal and collective resilience.
 From mastering the fundamentals of providing psychosocial first aid and support to ways to deal with stress, trauma, loss and grief, this course ensures you have the skills to take care of yourself and others.

 To find out more about the CPD and short courses offered by the Centre for Development and Emergency Practice please see our CPD pages